verus-lang/verus/source/rust_verify/example/README.md

 If no tag is specified on the first line, `expect-success` is assumed.

+The "optional comment" field is _required_ if `ignore` is used.

-It is recommended to include the optional comment if either `ignore` or `expect-failures` is used.
+It is recommended to include the optional comment if `expect-failures` is used.